foundriesio/docs/source/porting-guide/pg-machine-conf.rst

 .. _ref-pg-machine-conf:

-Machine configuration file
+Machine Configuration File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The machine configuration file is where the hardware is described in terms of variables such as:
+The machine configuration file describes hardware in terms of variables such as:

 ..
 Glossary::